codyjrivera/personal-portfolio/content/authors/admin/_index.md

 title: Cody Rivera
 email: ""
 ---
 Hi!
-I'm a first-year Ph.D. student at the University of Illinois Urbana-Champaign.
-I am broadly interested in formal verification, with more specific interests in distributed systems verification as well as logic and automated reasoning for verification.
-I am currently working with [Dr. Madhusudan Parthasarathy](http://madhu.cs.illinois.edu/) on verifying distributed protocols by encoding them as functional programs and verifying them with automated program verification tools.
-I am also working with [Dr. Mahesh Viswanathan](http://vmahesh.cs.illinois.edu/) on verification for differential privacy, where I am extending approximate solvers for nonlinear real arithmetic to improve differential privacy verification tools.
+I'm a second-year graduate student at the University of Illinois Urbana-Champaign.
+I am broadly interested in programming languages and formal verification, with more specific interests in logic and automated reasoning tools, as well as applying language and verification techniques to the concurrent setting.
+Some projects I'm working on are as follows: one project, with [Dr. Madhusudan Parthasarathy](http://madhu.cs.illinois.edu/), focuses on developing a predictable automatic verification paradigm that centers around local, or intrinsic definitions of data structures rather than recursive definitions.
+Another project, with [Dr. Mahesh Viswanathan](http://vmahesh.cs.illinois.edu/), focuses on differential privacy verification, where I am extending approximate solvers for nonlinear real arithmetic to improve differential privacy verification tools.

 Prior to joining Illinois, I did research in high-performance computing, where I worked primarily under [Dr. Dingwen Tao](https://www.dingwentao.com).
 I did this work as part of the [Randall Research Scholars Program](https://rrsp.ua.edu/), an honors interdisciplinary undergraduate research program at the University of Alabama.
 My research focus was parallel algorithm design and GPU performance engineering for scientific computing.
 Specific work I contributed to includes the lossy compressor cuSZ (part of the [SZ](https://szcompressor.org) compressor project) and high-performance linear algebra operations.